 There’s also a strong emotional component as well.
 One key scene is an elderly Admiral McCoy being escorted through the halls of the Enterprise-D by Data.
 “Treat her like a lady, and she’ll always bring you home,” McCoy tells Data in a soft moment, highlighting the importance of the Enterprise and her history.
 Again, the humanity keeps the sci-fi grounded, showing Fontana’s many talents and highlighting the true nature of Trek.

-In the only DS9 episode co-written by Fontana, she delves into courtroom drama as Jadzia Dax is put on trial for a crime potentially committed by previous host Curzon.
+In the only Star Trek: Deep Space Nine episode co-written by Fontana, "Dax," she delves into courtroom drama as Jadzia Dax is put on trial for a crime potentially committed by previous host Curzon.
 The episode explores the morality of the Deep Space Nine characters, showing their complexities and their conflicts.
 The idea of a symbiont having to face justice for a crime committed while their host remains innocent is fascinating, and very heavy science fiction, and yet Fontana frames it with elegance and accessibility by grounding it in the very human stories of Jadzia and the rest of the crew.

 Fontana’s strength has always been grounding her high-concept science fiction stories with deeply human plots.
 By allowing us the ability to empathize and understand a character, we’ll also believe the stories we’re being told about them facing evil computers or scheming Romulans.
 The Star Trek universe is a little less bright without her, but we’re sure her memory and impact will truly remind us of the best of Trek storytelling throughout the years to come.